Angel-L-G/Ant-Project/README.md

     <li>
       <h4>Profile view;</h4>
       <p>
-        1. Stats of your nest (GraphQL).
+        1. Stats of your nest (GraphQL).<br/>
-        2. Your friends.
+        2. Your friends.<br/>
-        3. Type of ant you selected.
+        3. Type of ant you selected.<br/>
         4. Biome you selected.
       </p>
     </li>
     <li>
       <h4>Boss Incursions</h4>
       <p>
-        1. in the wilds there will be titanic creatures that will threaten your nest's integrity, you should get rid of them quickly, but it won't be so easy
+        1. in the wilds there will be titanic creatures that will threaten your nest's integrity, you should get rid of them quickly, but it won't be so easy.<br/>
         2. gather your friends and defeat this walking legends, be aware of the suculent bounty they will drop.
       </p>
     </li>